Climate Impacts in Alaska

 For more information on climate change impacts on transportation, please visit the Transportation Impacts page.

-As the climate warms, shrubs are invading the tundra.
-In some areas, the shrubs are replacing lichens and other tundra vegetation.
+As the climate warms, shrubs are expanding into the tundra.
+In some areas, shrubs are replacing lichens and other tundra vegetation.
 Lichens are an important winter food source for caribou, and the loss of lichens can lead to declines in the growth and abundance of these animals.
-Caribou in turn are a critical food source for predators such as bears and wolves, as well as for Alaska Natives.
+Caribou, in turn, are a critical food source for predators such as bears and wolves, as well as for some Alaska Natives.

-Diminishing sea ice has opened new opportunities for shipping, oil and gas exploration, and other economic activities.
-However, it has also created a pathway for invasive species and caused the loss of critical habitat for a variety of ice-dependent species, including walruses and polar bears.
+Diminishing sea ice is opening new opportunities for shipping, oil and gas exploration, tourism, and other economic activities.
+However, it also creates a pathway for invasive species and habitat loss for a variety of ice-dependent species, including walruses and polar bears.
 Changes in sea ice can also affect the timing and location of plankton blooms, which can in turn affect the areas where commercial fisheries can thrive.
-Landfast ice (sea ice that has frozen along the shore) is important because it protects coastal shorelines and human settlements from flooding and erosion.
+Sea ice along the shoreline and permafrost in coastal areas help to protect human settlements from flooding and erosion.
 As coast erosion increases due to declining sea ice, residents are becoming more vulnerable.